Willie Calhoun Player Props: Yankees vs. Rangers

-On Friday, Willie Calhoun (on the back of going 2-for-5 with an RBI) and the New York Yankees play the Texas Rangers, whose starting pitcher will be Jacob deGrom.
-First pitch is at 8:05 PM ET.
+On Saturday, Willie Calhoun (coming off going 1-for-3 with an RBI) and the New York Yankees play the Texas Rangers, whose starting pitcher will be Nathan Eovaldi.
+First pitch is at 7:05 PM ET.

-In his last game, he racked up two hits (going 2-for-5 with an RBI) against the Twins.
+He had a one-hit performance in his last game (1-for-3) against the Rangers.

 Willie Calhoun Game Info & Props vs. the Rangers